Pet insurance with dental cover

 Why might my claim for dental treatment be refused?

-Your dental pet insurance claim could be refused if you haven’t kept up with any regular appointments and preventative care specified in your policy documents.
+Your dental pet insurance claim could be refused if you haven’t kept up with any regular appointments and preventative care specified in your handbook.

 As a condition of providing our dental cover, we ask that your cat or dog has a dental check with the vet at least once a year and that you follow any vet-recommended treatment within six months.